eflautt/ga-data-science/lessons/lesson-12/readme.md

 ## Independent Practice: Evaluate Random Forest Using Cross-Validation (25 minutes)
 > See ipython notebook for starter and solution code

-1. Continue adding input variables to the model that you think make be relevant
+1. Continue adding input variables to the model that you think may be relevant
 2. For each feature:
   - Evaluate the model for improved predictive performance using cross-validation
   - Evaluate the _importance_ of the feature
   -
-3. **Bonus**: Just like the 'recipe' feature, add in similar text features and evaluate their performance
+3. **Bonus**: Just like the 'recipe' feature, add in similar text features and evaluate their performance.

 **Check:** Each student should improve on their original model (in AUC) either by increasing the size of the model or adding in additional features.